dreispt/anygrate/README.rst

         table1.*:

 It means: copy all the columns of table1 from the source db to table1 in the target db.
-This kind of mapping is often used when source and table structures are similar.
+This kind of mapping is often used as a starting point when source and table structures are similar.
 You can then add mapping statements for specific columns to override this wildcard.

 Copying all columns to a different table
 ----------------------------------------